myungjinlee/GLYCO/README.md

    - 3.2.
 Multiframes: If you have multiple frames of pdb files, you can submit multiple jobs in your HPC system. <br />
      - 3.1.1.
 Glycan atoms of each residues:<br />
        - Count number of glycan atoms
-         1) Input pdbs should be named as frame_INDEX.pdb such as frame_1.pdb, frame_2.pdb and located in folder "input"
+         1) Input PDBs should be named as frame_INDEX.pdb (e.g., frame_1.pdb, frame_2.pdb) and located in folder "input"
-         2) "input" folder, "template" folder, and glyco.py should be all in your current working directory and define your working directory in argument "-path".
+         2) The "input" folder, "template" folder, and glyco.py should be in your current working directory.
+         3) The current working directory in 2) should be entered in the argument "-path".
        ```
        bash multi_res_run.sh -frame_start 1 -frame_end 50 -path /home/leem/glyco/multiframes -glycan BMA,AMA,BGL -cutoff 20 -freesasa /data/leem/freesasa
        ```
-       - Average number of glycan atoms over multiple frames: Once you finish calculating number of glycan atoms per each frame, you can average "res_count.txt" over the frames.
+       - Average number of glycan atoms over multiple frames: Once you finish calculating number of glycan atoms per each frame, you can average "res_count.txt" over the multiple frames.
 You have to run it in where all directories, "frames" are located. ($WORKING_DIR/$CUTOFF/res/)<br />
        ```
        python3 ave_mult.py -frame_start 1 -frame_end 50
        ```